putianyi889/Miscellaneous/扫雷/GSC Guide.md

 - Currency: coins and gems.
 The prices of gems are relatively stable so we can do conversions.
 Currently, 1 gem = 395 coins.
 - Floating-value items: tickets and equips.

-The allocation start from the top players.
+The allocation start from the top players (in terms of T37).
 Every player can pick either currency or **one** floating-value item.
 The amount of currency the player can get is calculated as follows:

 - The 1st can get the maximum between 200k or 5% of total currency pool.
 We calculate the ratio `p` by `p = (top prize)/pool`.
 For example, if the pool is 2M, then p=10%.
 If the pool is 5M, then the top prize is 250k and p=5%.
 - The following players can get up to `p*(remaining pool)`, rounded up.
 For example, if the pool is 2M and the first player takes 200k, then the second player can take up to 1.8M\*10%=180k.
 If the first player takes an equipment instead, then the second player can take up to 200k.
 Taking less than what you can get or taking a floating-value item will affect everyone downstream.